oriasisjobs/mkglabs/README.md

 Clients send a username upon connecting.
 Server stores and uses these usernames for message identification, and send them with the messages.

+Demo:
+There is a zip file containig a demo video, and 5 images that illustrate the server and clients. feel free to watch :)

 Presp:
 Go to constants file, and put the openai API key (git do not allow to push it so I must have hide it) if you did not isntall openai, please install it: